git-account2020/cp-email/docs/video-notes.md

 Copy the whole column including the comments
   - usually <table> to </table>
-Paste it as many times as need for duplicate columns(if needed)
+Paste it as many times as need for duplicate columns(if needed) If style is being overwritten
+  - use !important

+### Troubleshooting
+- Nothing Changes
+    - Spelling
+    - semi-colons
+    - Make sure you are in the right viewport for the rule
+      - if its a rule for desktop make sure you are in the desktop rule
+    - Syntax
+      - Use reference guide to make sure you typing the rule correctly
+    - Add a test rule
+      - like background-red
+    - Inspect element
+      - make sure it is not being overwritten
+        - if so use !important